j-siderius/TinySpark/docs/chapter3/gesture_recognition_deploy.md

     time.sleep(0.01)
 ```

 Deploy the model to the TinySpark development kit and add your trained weights to it.
-Press `Button 1` and see if the model predicted the gesture correctly!
+Press `Button 1` and see if the model predicted the gesture correctly.

 ??? info "Deployment problems"